weinandt/starters/README.md

-# GraphQL Starters
+# Starters

-A set of example projects which can be used to bootstrap graphql apis.
+A set of starter projects with proper (manual) dependency injection.

+## Graphql
+- Servers for both typescript and plan node

+## Front End
+- React Webpack SPA